zerowolf001/GZapp/README.md

 https://stackoverflow.com/questions/44900282/warningtornado-access405-error-stopping-post-from-both-localhost-and-file

 #### 2017年08月03日
-Cors Access-Control-Allow-Headers wildcard being ignored?<br/>
+CORS Access-Control-Allow-Headers wildcard being ignored?<br/>
 Support for wildcards in the Access-Control-Allow-Headers header was added to the living standard only in May 2016<br/>
 https://www.w3.org/TR/2014/REC-cors-20140116/#access-control-allow-headers-response-header<br/>
 https://stackoverflow.com/questions/13146892/cors-access-control-allow-headers-wildcard-being-ignored <br/>